gfidone/COSMOS/README.md

 ### How to use COSMOS?

 1. Ensure that sufficient GPU memory is available for allocating the LLM.
-2. Initialize your PerspectiveAPI key in `classes/perspective_api.py`.
+2. Initialize your Perspective API key in `classes/perspective_api.py`.
 3. Edit the `experiments/config.json` file with your preferred configuration.
 For details about `experiments/config.json`, see `api_reference.md`.
 4. Include the `classes` directory in your python path.
 5. Run: